netsec-ethz/rains/design-topologies.md

 - Cost
 - Probably no benefits in most settings

-## RAINS server with Memcached

-Assuming that the sum of RAM an operator wants for all caches in a rains server is larger than the maximum capacity of one server another architecture has to be chosen.
-A rains server could be split up in three components.
-A component which accepts pushed assertions, a memcached instance [7] (in-memory database), and a component which accepts queries and answers to queries it has sent out.
-This setup allows almost arbitrary high cache sizes as the RAM is distributed onto several machines.
-Additionally, if the RAM requirements change during operation new memcached servers can be added to or removed from the system without interrupting the service.
-All servers answering client queries use the same distributed caches and thus, have less cache misses.
-New servers are not slower in answering queries than current ones as they do not start with an empty cache.

-- Issue: How does a client know which of the name servers are for answering queries and which are for pushing assertions.
-Probably two components are enough.
-A rains server in the foreground which instead of looking in its own RAM sends a memcached request to the distributed caching infrastructure.
-And the memcached servers in the background.

 ## Peer to peer network

 Instead of having large entities which operate high performance rains servers